Getting To & Getting Around East Taiwan

 The quickest way of getting to Taiwan’s east is by airplane.
 A handful of international charters link Hualien with Japan.
 Visitors arriving from nearby countries may want to book a flight that arrives at Taipei Songshan Airport, rather than Taiwan Taoyuan International Airport, and then transfer to a domestic flight to Hualien (one flight per day; flight time 50 minutes; about US$56 one way) or Taitung (usually six flights each day; one hour 5 minutes; US$101).
 Both Hualien and Taitung airports are relatively close to the centres of those cities, and there are buses for those who don’t want to pay for a taxi into town.
 There’s also one daily flight between Kaohsiung and Hualien and three per week between Taichung and Hualien.

-There are fewer flights than before because East Taiwan now benefits from much improved and inexpensive rail services.
+There are fewer flights than before because the east now benefits from much improved and inexpensive rail services.
 No bullet trains serve to this side of the island but the fastest expresses leaving Taipei reach Hualien in under two and a quarter hours at a cost of less than US$15 one way.
 Taitung can be reached in around four hours (fare from Taipei approximately US$25).
 Those who enter the region from the north may wish to leave via the south, and the line between Taitung and Kaohsiung has now been fully electrified and double-tracked, allowing for faster and more frequent services, some of which connect the southeast and the southwest in less than two hours (US$12 one way).
 Trains going this way cross 158 bridges and go through 36 tunnels, hugging the Pacific Coast and cutting through uninhabited valleys before emerging by the Taiwan Strait.

 Roadtripping along the Pacific coast